 - ¾ cup extra virgin olive oil

-- 1 tbsp Champagne vinegar (white wine vinegar is OK)
+- 1 tablespoon Champagne vinegar (white wine vinegar is OK)

 - pinch red pepper flakes